-Getting a Tour at The White House
+Getting a Tour at the White House

 The White House is recognized around the world.
 Home of the President of the United States, it’s the closest thing the US has to an official castle.
 But unless you’re a princess, visiting is not a ball.
 Is the effort worth the reward?